-Native American origin myths, hero legends, and trickster tales are some of the more recent additions to the American literary canon.
-Some of these materials predate European arrivals on this continent and, at that time, were passed down from generation to generation in dynamic, subtling-changing oral performances.
-Early explorers, missionaries and, eventually, anthropologists wrote down these native stories to preserve them in writing, making them available for entrance into the canon of American literary works that we study today.
-However, the written versions of these once-oral tales come to us at a cost.
+Native American origin myths, culture hero legends, and trickster tales are some of the more recent additions to the American literary canon.
+Some of these materials predate the European arrival on this continent and were passed down from generation to generation through dynamic, subtly-changing oral performances.
+Early explorers, missionaries, English-speaking natives, and anthropologists wrote down these native stories, making them available as American literary works that we study today.
+However, the written versions of these once-oral tales come to readers at a cost.
 Critics worry about how much has been lost in the translation of these works from their original languages to English.
 They also worry about the loss of the dynamic orality of these tales, when they were once reshaped and adapted to a particular setting and audience as they were told aloud.
-Finally, they worry about a lack of understanding of key cultural elements that often lie beneath each tale.
-Still, some of the best of these stories, as they exist today, are informative, insightful, and entertaining and they offer a glimpse into the rich and complex foundations of a particular nation or tribe.
+Finally, they worry about a modern reader's grasp of key cultural elements that often lie beneath each tale.
+Still, some of the best of these stories as they exist today are informative, insightful, and entertaining and they offer a glimpse into the rich and complex foundations of a particular nation or tribe.

-In reading and studying these works, scholar Andrew Wiget recommends
+In reading and studying these works, scholar Andrew Wiget recommends:

-- knowing the difference between "oral performance" and "writing as a mode of publication" - knowing typical types of native tales (origin stories, hero stories, trickster tales) - understanding mythic elements of origin stories, such as "the three zone cosmos: underworld, earth-surface, sky world" and an emphasis on sacred numbers (like 4, representing the four directions) - learning how these myths are about "boundary-setting, establishing distinctions"
+- knowing the difference between "oral performance" versus "writing as a mode of publication" - knowing typical types of native tales (origin stories, culture hero stories, trickster tales)

+- understanding mythic elements of origin stories, such as "the three zone cosmos: underworld, earth-surface, sky world" and an emphasis on sacred numbers (like 4, representing the four directions) - learning how these myths are about "boundary-setting, establishing distinctions"